Our History…

 THAT WAS THEN...

 NIOSA began in 1936 as a harvest festival on the grounds of Mission San Jose.
 In 1938 it was called the “Indian Festival,” a one-night street fair held in the fall and patterned after the fiestas of San Antonio’s early days; it netted $336.11 for the Conservation Society.
 From 1936 to 1946 (with breaks in 1943 and 1945 because of the war), it was held in the fall under different names—finally becoming the “River Festival” in 1944.
 In 1946, the City of San Antonio asked The Conservation Society to hold its event during Fiesta.
-In 1948 the one-street, the one-night festival was called “A Night In Old San Antonio” for the first time.
+In 1948 the one-street, one-night festival was called “A Night In Old San Antonio” for the first time.
 By 1958 it had expanded to four nights and in 1966, the name was registered and trademarked, reserving it exclusively for The Conservation Society.

 In its earliest years, NIOSA relied on Conservation Society members for all the food.
 When chili stands reminiscent of those in San Antonio’s old plazas were instituted in 1947, volunteers made the chili at home to sell there.
-Members baked desserts and cut flowers from their own gardens.
+Members baked desserts and cut flowers from their gardens.
 Society members were asked to contribute $1 if they were not preparing homemade candy, but needs for the burgeoning event were outstripping the capabilities of members’ kitchens: in 1953, the Conservation Society ordered pies from the area’s best bakeries, and 1,000 dozen tamales “to go.”

 THIS IS NOW…..